 1 (e) Practice Skills Requirement

 Students are required to successfully complete at least three credits in courses designated as Practice Skills courses.
 A Practice Skills course gives students significant opportunity to undertake legal research and to develop skills of drafting, client interaction, negotiation or mediation, or offers students a clinical legal experience.
-Examples include Negotiations, Alternative Dispute Resolution, Advanced Legal Research, Collective Agreements and Arbitration, Law Journals and Clinical Courses.
+Examples include Negotiations, Alternative Dispute Resolution, Advanced Legal Research, Law Journals and Clinical Courses.
 Other courses may be designated by the instructor.
 A student may not satisfy both the Advocacy Requirement and Practice Skills Requirement in one course.
 Please check the Queen’s Law Website for the most up to date information.

 1 (f) Advocacy Requirement